A Theoretical Study of Inductive Biases in Contrastive Learning: An eigenfunction viewpoint

 \textbf{Eigenfunctions can capture more information than clustering.} Although clusters correspond to eigenfunctions with small eigenvalues, eigenfunctions could be more coarse-grained than clusters---e.g., one eigenfunction could represent two clusters because the sum of indicator functions of two disconnected clusters is also an eigenfunction.
-Therefore, when the clusters have some geometric structures with each other, the eigenfunctions could possibly help capture it.
+Therefore, when the clusters have some geometric structures with each other, the eigenfunctions could help capture them.
 For instance, consider the situation where there are $4$ disconnected clusters centered at a 2 by 2 grid, e.g., $\{0, 1\}^2$.
 Since each cluster gives an eigenfunction, there is a subspace of 4 eigenfunctions.
 However, two of them are special---the two eigenfunctions that group the four clusters into two groups of two clusters along the axis---in the sense that they are linear, and therefore if the model family is restricted to be linear models, the linear inductive bias will prefer these two eigenfunctions over others.
 Figure~\ref{figure:lineareig} gives a demonstration of this example.
 We note that the cluster in the left figure of Figure~\ref{figure:lineareig} is not a minimal implementable cluster under our current definition in Section~\ref{section:main_theory}, since there exists a linear function within the function class that can separate it into two halves with zero connection.
-The eigenfunction viewpoint allows us to discuss these kind of structures.
+The eigenfunction viewpoint allows us to discuss this kind of structure.

 In this section, we provide a generalized theory based on characterizing the implementability of eigenfunctions.
-Intuitively, we will assume that there exists $k$ (and only $k$) orthogonal eigenfunctions in the function class with very small eigenvalue, and the downstream task can be solved by these eigenfunctions.
-More precisely, let $\phi\ge0$ be a very small real number (which can be thought as $0$ for casual readers).
-We assume $\{{\feig}_i: \data\rightarrow\real\}$ where $i\in[m]$ are $m$ approximate eigenfunctions with small eigenvalues, in the sense that
+Intuitively, we will assume that there exist $m$ (and only $m$) orthogonal eigenfunctions in the function class with very small eigenvalue, and the downstream task can be solved by these eigenfunctions.
+More precisely, let $\phi\ge0$ be a very small real number (which can be thought of as $0$ for casual readers).
+We assume that there exist $m$ approximate eigenfunctions with small eigenvalues.